qoretechnologies/qorus-remote/README.md

 | `nodelete` | Does not delete the upload folder on the server | No |

 ### Example .netrc file
-For a Qorus server located on https://localhost:8011 and using the adm Qorus user:
+For a Qorus server located on https://localhost:8011 and using the Qorus user `adm` (`.netrc-qorus-local`):
 ```
 machine localhost
 port 8011